 When it comes to camping, you might think about opting for a pricey glamping getaway.
 But that’s not always an option, especially if you’re trying to save money!
 So here’s our guide to family camping breaks on a budget!

-Everyone wants to get away for a summer break, but steep airfares and hotel rates can mean a basic family holiday costs a fortune.
-Have you thought of a good old camping trip?
-It’s an underappreciated, cheap alternative with twice the fun.
+Just about everyone wants to get away for a summer break, but steep airfares and hotel rates can mean a basic family holiday costs a fortune.
+This is especially true after the COVID-19 pandemic.
+So what about a good old camping trip instead?
+It’s an underappreciated, cheap alternative, and can be just as fun.

-Think toasting marshmallows on campfires, sleeping under the stars, kids riding bikes in fields with new friends and getting the whole family back to nature.
-You don’t have to fork out on a high-tech tent to enjoy camping – here are a few money-saving tips to help you on your way…
+Think toasting marshmallows on campfires, and sleeping under the stars.
+Perhaps you can take your kids on long rambles, or go bike riding with new friends, getting the whole family back to nature.
+And best of all, you don’t have to fork out on a high-tech tent to enjoy camping!
+We’ve listed a few money-saving tips to help you on your way below:

-It’s tempting to book your camping pitch last minute to ensure good weather but, unsurprisingly, the good pitches go fast – best to book as early as possible to bag early-bird rates and a great spot.
+It’s tempting to book your camping pitch last minute to ensure good weather but, unsurprisingly, the good pitches go fast.
+It’s generally best to book as early as possible, so that you can bag early-bird rates, as well as a great spot.

 You can save further costs by forgoing a pitch with electricity.
-This is a true back-to-nature experience which the kids will adore – and you can enjoy the peace and quiet.
+This is a true back-to-nature experience which the kids are bound to adore – and you can enjoy the peace and quiet.

-Too scared to risk the British weather?
-Eurocamp offer fantastic, affordable holidays in 13 European countries including France, Spain and Italy and the best bit is you don’t need your own equipment.
-All you do is rock up to a ready-made tent complete with separate sleeping compartments and self-catering area – luxury in the camping world.
-Keep costs down by driving from the UK and hopping over the channel on the ferry, which all adds to the fun experience.
+Scared of risking camping in British weather?
+Eurocamp offers fantastic, affordable holidays in 13 European countries including France, Spain and Italy!
+And the best bit is you don’t need your own equipment.
+You can simply rock up to a ready-made tent, complete with separate sleeping compartments and self-catering area – it’s essentially luxury in the camping world!
+You can also keep costs down by driving from the UK and hopping over the channel on the ferry.